 We would recommend Dmitry Kuptsov as being highly dedicated, competent and flexible in providing his excellent legal services

-Dmitry Kuptsov is a Senior Associate in the Dispute Resolution, Restructuring & Insolvency and White Collar Crime, Compliance and Investigations Practices of ALRUD Law Firm.
+Dmitry Kuptsov is a Partner of the Dispute Resolution and Restructuring & Insolvency Practices of ALRUD Law Firm.

 Dmitry specializes in handling complex domestic and cross-border disputes, in various areas of law and business industries.
-He has extensive experience working on full-scale projects, in the fields of out-of-court restructuring and bankruptcy.
-He also successfully represents clients in arbitrations and proceedings on enforcement of arbitral awards.
+He has extensive experience working on full-scale projects, in the fields of restructuring and bankruptcy.
+He also successfully represents clients in arbitrations and proceedings on enforcement of arbitral awards in Russia and abroad.
 Dmitry’s sphere of expertise additionally includes conducting internal investigations, compliance checks and asset tracing, in different jurisdictions.

 Dmitry graduated from the Faculty of Law of the Higher School of Economics in 2012.
 In 2013, he received a Master's Degree in Law from Lund University (Sweden).